 We’ve been poor, had to deal with a lot of different health problems, and bickered with one another more times than once, but we love this little life that we have.
 Our faith is so important to us, and it is at the center of all we do.

 We hope you’ll follow along as we navigate through this journey called life (which is pretty awesome, so long as we get some hot chocolate every now and then.)

 Katie is the main author of Clarks Condensed.
-She has a passion for writing – she graduate with a degree in Communications with an emphasis in print journalism from Brigham Young University and has always enjoyed writing.
-She loves cooking, crafting (even though her basement is full of unfinished projects), binge watching shows on Netflix, and spending time with any and all family.
+She has a passion for writing – she graduated with a degree in Communications with an emphasis in print journalism from Brigham Young University and has always enjoyed writing.
+She loves cooking, crafting (even though her basement is full of unfinished projects),binge-watchingg shows on Netflix, and spending time with any and all family.
+In 2018, after suffering for many years for various health issues, she was diagnosed with Endometriosis.
 She has many titles, but her most cherished is that of mother and wife.

 Forrest is a southern gentleman from North Carolina who loves all sports (especially soccer) and is the world’s greatest dad (or so Katie claims.)
 He is always the first to help, isn’t afraid to challenge other’s opinions, and he’s Katie’s knight in shining armor.
 He graduated from BYU with a degree in Political Science.
 While he hasn’t written as many posts on Clarks Condensed, many of the ones he has top our most popular list (including alternatives to cable and a dad’s guide to labor and delivery).